Lyrrad/multidrive/README.md

 No API keys are provided.
 You will need to sign up as a developer with each service providers to get keys.

+Next Planned Features:

+* Cleaned up debug output
+* More robust OneDrive uploads
+* Progress display for uploads and downloads.
+* More robust handling of Hash errors.

 ## Usage

     ./multidrive -h